tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/播放域名管理/带宽封顶配置_intl_en.md

 Tencent Cloud provides the bandwidth cap feature for playback domain name, which is disabled by default.
 You can set a cap threshold for the downstream bandwidth in the domain name acceleration region.
-If the peak bandwidth reaches the threshold within a statistical cycle, a 403 error will be returned for all CSS requests.
+If the peak bandwidth reaches the threshold within a statistical cycle, a 403 error will be returned for all live streaming requests.
 You can enable/disable the bandwidth cap based on the actual usage of the domain name.

 ## Prerequisites